Planning in a shrinking organization

 Working with this methodology in the primary process is quite exciting.
 The interests of HRM, finance and the primary process are not always balanced, but with innovative planning, you will get a grip on shrinkage.

 Questions or comments regarding this blog?
 Contact Timewax.

 Bart van der Wijst

-Bart is Managing Director of PlanMen.
+Bart is the managing director of PlanMen.
 PlanMen helps organizations with staff and or capacity planning to better organize their people and work.
 PlanMen also provide various training courses in the field of Workforce Management.